Writing community slang, phrases and acronyms

 Editing terms

-- CE: Copyediting or copyeditor (see copy-editor below).
+- CE: Copyediting or copyeditor (see copy-editor ).

 - CMOS: The Chicago Manual of Style.
 A reference book used by editors for guidelines on spelling, punctuation, numerals, capitalisation, etc. It follows US conventions.